hsivonen/encoding_rs/README.md

 * Make decoder methods that write to `String` panic-safe so that the `String` no longer exposes uninitalized memory when user code tries to reuse a decoder that has reached the end of the stream previously, catches the panic, and uses the `String` afterwards.
 (Applicable when compiled with panic unwinding and the caller uses the API in an unintended way.)
 * Major rewrite of the ASCII acceleration internals to fix correctness in the non-SIMD case, to reduce `unsafe`, to remove code path divergence based on buffer alignment, and to improve performance.
 * Use the `simdutf8` crate for UTF-8 validation on aarch64, when compiled with Wasm SIMD enabled, and on x86/x86_64 when SSE 4.2 or, even better, AVX2 is available (works even without the `simd-accel` or `std` features).
-* On x86_64 with the `simd-accel` feature enabled, added function multiversioning to use AVX2+BMI1 when available (requires also the new `std` feature).
+* On x86_64 and x86 with the `simd-accel` feature enabled, added function multiversioning to use AVX2+BMI1 when available (requires also the new `std` feature).
 * Bound check optimization.
 * Documentation tweaks.
 * Address compiler warnings and Clippy lints.